 Additional WHO guidance on pricing of medicines can be sourced at:

 Transparency, Intellectual property and Competition Law:

-WHO’s work on intellectual property including that related to commissions and intergovernmental working groups established within the WHO governance system can be sourced at:
+WHO’s work on intellectual property, including that related to commissions and intergovernmental working groups established within the WHO governance system, can be sourced at:

 WHO’s publications related to intellectual property, innovation and trade can be sourced at:

-The Medicines Patent Pool has established a database on patents for selected categories of medicines (HIV, TB, hepatitis, and other patented medicines included the WHO essential medicines list):
+The Medicines Patent Pool has established a database on patents for selected categories of medicines (HIV, TB, hepatitis, and other patented medicines included on the WHO essential medicines list):

-The Global Fund policy related to compliance with international and national laws including on aspects related to access to health technologies is reported in the following booklet:
+The Global Fund policy related to compliance with international and national laws, including on aspects related to access to health technologies, is reported in the following booklet: